Publishing Your Website with Dreamweaver CS6

 - Username — Enter your hosting account's user name.
 For more information, see Finding Your Hosting/FTP Login or User Name.

 - Password — Enter your hosting account's password.
-For more information, see Changing Your Hosting Account (FTP/Panel) Password and Username.
+For more information, see Resetting Your Hosting Account (FTP/Panel) Password or Changing Its Username.

 - Root Directory — Enter the directory for the domain name you want to use.
 For more information, see What is my website's root directory?

 - Web URL — Enter your website's URL.